uqpug/uqpug.github.io/readme.md

-# UQ PUG
+# UQ Python User Group

 Welcome to the UQ Python User Group.
-We meet monthly, and our is on the 3rd of October. # Feel free to submit your questions in advance
+We meet monthly, and our next gathering is on the 3rd of October.

 ## About us
 ### Who are we?